On the derived category of 1-motives: Universal realisation

 \subsection{Gersten's principle}

 We want to formalise here an important computational method which goes back to Gersten's conjecture but was put in a wider perspective and systematic use by Voevodsky.
-For the \'etale topology it replaces advantageously (but not completely) the recourse to proper base change.
+For the \'etale topology, it can be used as a substitute to proper base change.

-\begin{propose} a) Let $C$ be a complex of presheaves with transfers on $Sm(k)$ with homotopy invariant cohomology presheaves.
+\begin{propose} a) Let $C$ be a complex of presheaves with transfers on $\Sm(k)$ with homotopy invariant cohomology presheaves.
 Suppose that $C(K)\df \varinjlim_{k(U)=K} C(U)$ is acyclic for any function field $K/k$.
-Then the associated complex of Zariski sheaves $C_\Zar$ is acyclic.\\ b) Let $f:C\to D$ be a morphism of complex of presheaves with transfers on $Sm(k)$ with homotopy invariant cohomology presheaves.
+Then the associated complex of Zariski sheaves $C_\Zar$ is acyclic.\\ b) Let $f:C\to D$ be a morphism of complex of presheaves with transfers on $\Sm(k)$ with homotopy invariant cohomology presheaves.
 Suppose that for any function field $K/k$, $f(K):C(K)\to D(K)$ is a quasi-isomorphism.
-Then $f_\Zar:C_\Zar\to D_\Zar$ is a quasi-isomorphism. \\ c) The conclusions of a) and b) hold for the \'etale topology if their hypotheses are weakened by replacing $K$ by $K_s$, a separable closure of $K$. \end{propose}
+Then $f_\Zar:C_\Zar\to D_\Zar$ is a quasi-isomorphism. \\ c) The conclusions of a) and b) hold for if $C,D\in\DM_{-,\et}^\eff$ and if their hypotheses are weakened by replacing $K$ by $K_s$, a separable closure of $K$. \end{propose}